vulppi-dev/IntREST/docs/GET_START.md

 #### 6. Create Your First Route

-Create a file called `route.ts` inside a folder named `src/app` or `app` in your project directory:
+Create a file called `route.ts` inside a folder named `src/routes` or `routes` in your project directory:

 ```
 src
-└── app
+└── routes
     └── route.ts
 package.json
 tsconfig.json